ObsidianLabs/Black-IDE/README.md

 Click *New Instance* button on the top-right corner to pull up the new instance (node) wizard, then key in a name for the node and specify the version for the underlying Geth, and the address of Miner.
 Finally click *Create* to complete the process.

-When create an Ethereum node, you need to specify a Miner from your keypairs stored in Keypair Manager.
+When create an Ethereum node, user need to specify a Miner from the keypairs stored in Keypair Manager.
 Miner mines blocks locally for the Ethereum node.
 Here, we pick `miner` keypair in our demo, which will also be the genesis address and thus will be issued some tokens upon first startup of our local Ethereum node.

 <p align="center">
   <img src="./screenshots/create_instance.png" width="720px">
 </p>

 When the node is successfully created, click the green *Start* button to start Ethereum node.
-You may also view node log in the log viewer below.
+Users may also view node log in the log viewer below.

 <p align="center">
   <img src="./screenshots/node_log.png" width="720px">